-- 78. WE fear that the pupil will find some difficulties in this lesson.
-Yet if he bring to the task eyes determined to see, and a mind determined to understand, the difficulties will soon vanish. - 79.
+- 78. The pupil will here find discussions more important and intricate.
+But if he bring to the task eyes determined to see, and a mind determined to understand, the difficulties will soon vanish. - 79.
 Cohesion, as taught in the last lesson, implies the union of organs of the same kind, as sepals with sepals, petals with petals; but adhesion implies the union of one kind of organ with another kind.